A.O. Smith Corporation

 Dividends Summary

-- A.O.
-Smith Corporation has issued 88 dividend payments over the past 21 years
+- Consistent Payer: A.O.
+Smith Corporation has rewarded shareholders with 89 dividend payments over the past 22 years.

 Company News